ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 <hr>

 Q2. b. **What is map-reduce?
-Appy to the following word-count problem with the input:
-Fl: The store opens in the morning.
-F2: The store opens at 9am.**
+Appy to the following word-count problem with the input: <br>Fl: The store opens in the morning. <br>F2: The store opens at 9am.**

 Ans.